Chefs Notes

 Pin This

-Bake the loaded baked potato casserole
+Finished loaded baked potato casserole with crispy peaks

 The top of this loaded baked potato casserole gets nice and crispy while the middle stays soft and tender.
 This is a great side dish for a steak dinner, roast beef, or even a lobster dinner.
 But be aware, it is very rich, and you won't be able to stop eating it.